-My artwork is informed by my life experiences and my deep feeling of being connected with nature.
+I create art against the backdrop of my life experiences and my feeling of being deeply connected with nature.

 “…the best work makes a virtue of variety.
-Bibo Keeley makes haunting sound works …and has made an impressive set of sculptures from a deconstructed piano…” – The Scotsman, Art review: Gray’s School of Art Aberdeen Degree Show 2019
+Bibo Keeley makes haunting sound works, grows plants in bottles and has made an impressive set of sculptures from a deconstructed piano…” – The Scotsman, Art review: Gray’s School of Art Aberdeen Degree Show 2019 (2019)

-“In terms of modern Scottish and British Feminist art, Keeley’s work builds upon a platform raised by eminent artists such as Jenny Saville, Kate Davis and Alison Watt.” – Prof. Amy Bryzgel, The University of Aberdeen (2015)
+“In terms of modern Scottish and British Feminist art, Keeley’s work builds upon a platform raised by eminent artists such as Jenny Saville, Kate Davis and Alison Watt.” – The George Washington Wilson Centre for Visual Culture: Bibo Keeley and the Inappropriate Art of Feminism (2015)

 “…a Viking ship made by Bibo.
 The ship looks as if it is bound for Valhalla, but the little box nestling in its hull contains – not ashes – but sand from their favourite shore.
-It’s a quiet, but potent reminder of what could have been; but wasn’t.” – The Scotsman (2015)
+It’s a quiet, but potent reminder of what could have been; but wasn’t.” – Scotland On Sunday (2015)

 “optimistic, personal, educational and aesthetically wonderful” Aberdeen Voice (2015)